 - Tonic Labyrinthine reflex

 - Symmetrical Tonic Neck reflex

 - A lesser change (.005) was evident for the change in the Moro.
 However, this is still considered a high significance level.

-At this relatively early stage, the Program was still in development.
-In the 15+ years since these initial evaluations, a great deal of new information has been added and the methodology refined.
-The program that you will use includes hands-on activities that were not possible in a school environment in the early stages of development.
-These add considerably to the impact of the Program.
+At this relatively early stage, the program was still in development.
+In the years since these initial evaluations, a great deal of new information has been added and the methodology refined.
+The program now includes other activities that were not included in the early stages of development.
+These add considerably to the impact of the program.

-The results of the early studies in 2002 to 2005 clearly demonstrate the positive impact of the Program on infant Reflex integration, behaviours and attainment.
+The results of the early studies in 2002 to 2005 clearly demonstrate the positive impact of the schools version of the program on infant reflex integration, behaviours and attainment.
 National results were independent of the study.

 Y6 SATs: Comparative Data: KS1 English Point Score Benchmark Results

 NATIONAL DATA: The value – added grades for Y6 results in 2004 show a significant increase on previous years, which was not predicted by the schools.
 These show the totalled results of the individual children compared to all other Y6 children nationally.